johannesgiorgis/personal-website/content/post/2019-01-06-how-i-build-this-site.md

 At one point, I was convinced there was a bug.
 The sidebar menu background was not rendering for any pages asides the homepage on the production website.
 This led me to try a launching branch and deploy preview versions via Netlify.
 I added the `--gc --minify` fields to my Hugo build command as the [Hugo Host on Netlify Guide] shows in their sample `netlify.toml` file.
 The site seemed to work fine in both cases, but the issue still persisted in production.
 I even tried it on my Google Pixel and iPad with no luck.

 After all these failures, I tried to access the website on Firefox and lo and behold, it worked!
 Sidebar background color was showing up under every different page.
 This led me to think it was a Google Chrome caching the website issue as I was using Google Chrome on all my devices to access the website.
 I cleared Google Chrome's cache of all Netlify related sites.
 And it worked!
+Posts still continue to not show the sidebar background color.

 So lesson is to test your website on different browsers, especially when you are unable to re-create the problem in a similar environment.